pybites/pybites.github.io-source/content/immutable-types.md

 	File "<stdin>", line 1, in <module>
 	TypeError: 'str' object does not support item assignment

-In this article I give you some practical examples and show you some of the advantages of using immutable types.
+In this article I will give you some practical examples and show you some of the advantages of using immutable types.

 ## Types